Oberon RTK

 Astrobe for RP2350 is announced for Q4/2024.

-Since the Cortex-M family of MCUs are upwards-compatible on instruction level, code generated with compilers/linkers for the RP2040 can basically be run on the RP2350.
+Since the Cortex-M family of MCUs are upwards-compatible on instruction level, code generated with compilers/linkers for the RP2040 can basically run on the RP2350.
 The RP2350 has a different address map layout, though, and a few conceptual and implementation changes here and there compared to the RP2040, so the programs need to be recompiled using the library modules written for the RP2350.
 Of course, code generated with a compiler/linker for the RP2040 cannot take advantage of the full instruction set of the RP2350.

 Note that the support for Astrobe’s M0 and M4 compilers may be temporary for now, allowing to experiment until the Astrobe variants for both RPs are fully established.